deepspeedai/DeepSpeedExamples/training/data_efficiency/variable_batch_size_and_lr/README.md

 # Pipeline parallelism

 Pipeline parallelism requires the same batch size and same sequence length across all micro-batches in a batch, as the activation sizes must be fixed between gradient accumulation steps.
-Between batches, these may change, and long as `engine.reset_activation_shape()` is called so that the new shapes are communicated on the first gradient accumulation step in the batch.
+Between batches, these may change, as long as `engine.reset_activation_shape()` is called so that the new shapes are communicated on the first gradient accumulation step in the batch.
 Enforcing similar `BxTxE` between batches may lead to smaller micro-batches.
 As an example, below we can see an illustration of a 2-node 2-gradient-accumulation-step (ie 4 micro-batches) batching for the same dataset, when preparing data for the regular DDP (left) and for the pipeline parallelism use cases (right):

 ![dynamic_batch_size_and_lr_microbatching](pic2.png)